 This document sets out the DH’s three year social marketing strategy for changing health-related lifestyle behaviours and improving health outcomes.

-This plan explains how PHE marketing will motivate and support more people than ever before to improve their health.
+This plan explains how PHE marketing will meet the needs of its business plan to motivate and support more people than ever before to improve their health.

 Ambitions for Health